Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/Reiserfsprogs/README.md

 ## Preliminary Considerations

 Reiserfsprogs should build successfully against all available kernels (2.2.1, 2.2.19, 2.4.17_mvl21).
-However, the 2.2.1 Kernel likely cannot actually mount or interact with ReiserFS partitions.
+However, using Reiserfsprogs with the 2.2.1 Kernel may not be feasible, as the kernel lacks ReiserFS partition support and therefore cannot actually mount or interact with ReiserFS partitions after they have been created.

 ## Building for PS2 Linux